For the most current graduation information see the Admissions and Records website.

 You will receive an email approximately 4–6 weeks after the beginning of the semester indicating your eligibility to graduate.
 If you do not receive the auto-grad email and feel that you should be eligible to graduate with your declared degree, please contact Academic Advisement to request a Grad Check appointment.
 You will have the opportunity to “opt out” of the auto-grad process if you do NOT wish to receive your degree in the current semester.

-The following information is only for students who wish to apply for graduation for a degree other than what he/she is declared or is a senior-level TMCC High School student.
+The following information is for students who wish to apply for graduation for a degree other than what he/she is declared, is a senior-level TMCC High School student, or a Summer graduate who wants their information included in the Commencement program.

 Students who would like to apply to graduate with a degree that is NOT their declared degree may submit a separate application for graduation for each degree or certificate of achievement they may earn.
 Students may earn multiple degrees/certificates subsequently or simultaneously, provided that they satisfy the requirements for each degree.

-Summer Graduation Applicants: Students who would like to apply for graduation with a degree that is NOT their declared degree MUST complete the online graduation application by the April 1 deadline if you want your name and degree information included in the Commencement program.
+Summer Graduation Applicants: Students who will complete their requirements to graduate in the Summer session, MUST complete the online graduation application by the April 1 deadline if you want your name and degree information included in the Commencement program.

 Students must satisfy all of the following requirements to earn a degree or Certificate of Achievement at TMCC: